rocky-linux/documentation/docs/labs/sys_admin_II/lab6-the_file_system.md

     The new partition you created is the one on `/dev/loop0p1` above.
 You will notice that the partition type is “83”.

 9. Everything looks good.
-Write all the changes to the partition table by typing the `w` `fdisk` command:
+Write all the changes to the partition table by typing the `w` sub command of `fdisk`:

     ```bash
     Command (m for help): w